tarcinrobotics/code_asthram_dev/README.md

 * btn_saveino : (New const derived as saveInoFile) - Saves the generated code as .ino file.
 * btn_copy : (New const derived as copyToClipboard) - Copies the code to the clipboard.

+## Changes as of 13/12/2023 (Arsath) :

+* Navigated and Removed the dotted background and gave a white fill.
+* Fixed the side tool bar and added border to it.
+* Login fix is done and onsync with the Atlas.
+* created a proper schema and added a new file to backend - "userModel.js"
+* For Data insertion brought back bcrypt library to hash the passwords.
+* As of now added three methods for inserting data to the database:
+* #1 - Directly through the code in Server.js.
+For this, Used an Async insert function to database and also added a feature to the function for checking if the data already exists in the database and if so then it will skip that data thus duplication will be avoided.
+* #2 - There's a tool called bcrypt hash generator online, We can directly type the password of our and it will provide us with a hashed password which we can directly insert into our Database and the pre-installed dependency in our project "bcrypt" will decrypt it automatically.
+* #3 - Final solution is the most optimal and hassle free method.
+Created a new Register.js which will handle the data insertion and it will be accessible only by a certain super user (Had set up a authentication middleware for this) and also added a table to display the inserted data in the same page for better experience.
+The data registered here will also get hashed and the encrypted password will be stored in our database intantly.
+* For the 3rd solution also added a library for displaying password strenth meter in our register page.
+* Added the package.lock.json file to the .gitignore in both frontend and backend folders.
+* Spl route cases are yet to implemented in the paths even after defining superusers, as it was not in the plan when i was elaborated about the project.